abetlen/llama-cpp-python/README.md

 #### CLBlast

-To install with CLBlast, set the `LLAMA_CLBLAST=1` environment variable before installing:
+To install with CLBlast, set the `LLAMA_CLBLAST=on` environment variable before installing:

 ```bash
 CMAKE_ARGS="-DLLAMA_CLBLAST=on" pip install llama-cpp-python